 J-1 students who are sponsored by Oregon State University must request authorization for employment from OIS before beginning employment.
 J-1 students who are sponsored by an agency other than OSU should contact their program sponsor directly to obtain work authorization.

 Do not participate in any type of off-campus employment unless authorized by the Office of International Services (OIS) and/or the US Citizenship and Immigration Services (USCIS).

 As an F-1 or J-1 student, you may be eligible to engage in a temporary internship or off-campus employment to gain practical experience in your field of study, before or after the completion of your studies.
 If you are interested in off-campus employment, you should plan to attend an employment information session or make an appointment with an international student advisor before accepting an employment offer.
-To make an appointment with an advisor or to attend an information session, please call International Programs reception at 541-737-6310.

 F-1 students who would like to complete an internship may be authorized for Curricular Practical Training (CPT) by OIS.
 To learn more about CPT, please sign up for a free CPT workshop by calling (541) 737-6310 or complete the online module in Canvas.
 Students must attend a workshop prior to applying for CPT.